sddoc-in/react-boilerplates/README.md

-Commands to create this project
-> npx create-react-app your_app_name --template-typescript
-or
-> pnpm dlx create-react-app your_app_name --template-typescript

 Commands to clone this template
 > git init
-> git clone --branch react-typescript https://github.com/sddoc-in/web_templates.git
+> git clone --branch react-ts-tailwind https://github.com/sddoc-in/web_templates.git

+Then on Your Command Prompt, Terminal or Powershell type
+> npm install
+or
+> pnpm install